Eschatologue/CM_wiki/docs/spells/description/deprecated/2nd-level.md

 **Components:** V, S, M (a piece of iron and a flame)
 **Duration:** Concentration, up to 1 minute

-Choose a manufactured metal object, such as a metal weapon or a suit of heavy or medium metal armor, that you can see within range.
+Choose a manufactured metal object, such as a metal weapon or a suit of heavy or medium metal armour, that you can see within range.
 You cause the object to glow red-hot.
 Any creature in physical contact with the object takes 2d8 fire damage when you cast the spell.
 Until the spell ends, you can use a :rsc-bonus-action: **Bonus Action** on each of your subsequent turns to cause this damage again.

 If a creature is holding or wearing the object and takes the damage from it, the creature must succeed on a Constitution :d20-save: **Saving Throw** or drop the object if it can.
 If it doesn't drop the object, it has :d20-disadv: **Disadvantage** on :d20-attack: **Attack Rolls** and :d20-check: **Ability Checks** until the start of your next turn.